techidaily/site-games-able/source/_posts/get-a-taste-of-victory-free-soccer-management-on-windows.md

 ## 1\.
 Download and Extract the Championship Manager 01/02 ZIP

  The Championship Manager 01/02 download is an ISO image file packaged within a ZIP archive.
-You can download the game from this[Championship Manager 01/02 FMINSIDE.NET page](https://fminside.net/downloads/full-game/170-championship-manager-0102) .
+You can download the game from this [Championship Manager 01/02 FMINSIDE.NET page](https://fminside.net/downloads/full-game/170-championship-manager-0102) .
 Click the**Direct download** button and select**Download** on the new tab that opens.

 ![The Direct download option for Championship Manager 01/02](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/direct-download-option.jpg)

  When you’ve downloaded Championship Manager 01/02, you’ll need to extract its ZIP archive.
-You can do that with one of the methods in our[guide to extracting ZIP files in Windows](https://www.makeuseof.com/how-to-extract-zip-files-windows-11/) .
+You can do that with one of the methods in our [guide to extracting ZIP files in Windows](https://www.makeuseof.com/how-to-extract-zip-files-windows-11/) .

 ## 2\.
 Download and Install WinCDEmu

  As the downloaded Championship Manager 01/02 file is an ISO, you will need to mount its image with WinCDEmu.
-WinCDEmu is one of the[best freeware software packages for mounting ISO files](https://www.makeuseof.com/tag/3-free-alternatives-daemon-tools-mounting-image-files/) on a Windows PC.
+WinCDEmu is one of the [best freeware software packages for mounting ISO files](https://www.makeuseof.com/tag/3-free-alternatives-daemon-tools-mounting-image-files/) on a Windows PC.
 That software will create a virtual disc drive with which you can access and install Championship Manager 01/02\.
 This is how you can download and install WinCDEmu:

-1. Open this WinCDEmu download page on[Softpedia](https://www.softpedia.com/get/CD-DVD-Tools/Virtual-CD-DVD-Rom/WinCDEmu.shtml) .
+1. Open this WinCDEmu download page on [Softpedia](https://www.softpedia.com/get/CD-DVD-Tools/Virtual-CD-DVD-Rom/WinCDEmu.shtml) .
 2. Click WinCDEmu’s**Free Download** option.
 3. You will now see some download location options.
 Click**Softpedia Mirror (US)** , which is the best option for players in North America.
 ![Softpedia's download location options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/download-location-options.jpg)